cherydactyl/Portfolio-and-Miscellania/README.md

 ###*Gamification - Designing a Wellness program* <br>
 This file is an essay assignment from the Coursera course Gamification, about designing a gamified municipal wellness program, with the aim of motivating employees to improve their fitness and thereby save money on employee healthcare costs.
-This is part of teh work that caused the course instructors to tap me as a community teaching assistant for the subsequent run of the same course. <br/>
+This is part of the work that caused the course instructors to tap me as a community teaching assistant for the subsequent run of the same course. <br/>
 <a href="https://github.com/cherydactyl/Portfolio-and-Miscellania/blob/master/Gamification%20-%20Designing%20a%20Wellness%20program.pdf">Designing a Wellness program</a>